The Challengers of the Unknown enjoyed a pleasant meal in the Stoney Battery Inn’s dining room and chatted casually.

 “She’ll be fine,” said Prof. “She’s already coming around.”

-Indeed, as Corinna opened her eyes, she touched Rocky’s arm and said, “I am OK.
+Indeed, as Corinna opened her eyes, she touched Rocky’s arm and said, “I am okay.
 I communed with Josiah for a moment, and then he was gone.
 In that moment, I felt his suffering as if it was my own.
 His isolation mirrored my own.”

 “Did you pick up any details that might help us?” asked Prof. “Why has he been forgotten?
-How does his condition reflect on the circumstances of what occurred in room 213 to the past guests?”
+How does his condition reflect on the circumstances of what occurred in Room 213 to the past guests?”

 “I cannot say,” replied Corinna.
 “I do not know.”

 “Sheesh!” grumbled Red.
 “Last time I leave something like this to a glamor-puss!”

 “Back offa her!” said Rocky.
 “She did her best!”

 “A forgotten heir and an infernal bargain,” mused Ace.
 “What could it all mean?”